-Neonates: The usual dose is initially 10 mg/ kg followed by 7.5 mg/kg which is given twice a day.
-Premature infants: The usual dose is 7.5 mg/ should be reduced and/or the interval between doses increased to avoid build up of drug.
-The doses may be increased in certain infections.
+Neonates: The usual dose is initially 10 mg/kg followed by 7.5 mg/kg which is given twice a day.

+Premature infants: The usual dose is 7.5 mg/kg twice a day.

-Life-threatening infection and/or those caused by Pseudomonas: The doses may be increased to 500 mg every eight hours, but should not exceed 1.5 g/day or be ad-ministered for a period longer than 10 days.
-Urinary tract infections: The usual dose is days.
-If there has been no improvement after
+Life-threatening infection and/or those caused by Pseudomonas: The doses may be increased to 500 mg every eight hours, but should not exceed 1.5 g/day or be administered for a period longer than 10 days.

-7.5 mg/kg/day twice a day.
-Impaired renal function: The daily dose
+Urinary tract infections: The usual dose is 7.5 mg/kg/day twice a day.